 His recent intellectual property experience includes

-- Patent prosecution of inventions related to DNA and peptide sequences, gene therapy, genetic testing, cancer diagnostics, chemotherapeutic agents, antimicrobials, anti-inflammatory agents, vaccines, analgesics, hormone therapy, antiemetics, diuretics, antidepressants, proton pump inhibitors, antibodies, immunoassays, needleless injectors, polymer coatings, combination therapy, drug formulations, drug delivery systems, and medical devices.
+- Patent preparation/prosecution of inventions related to DNA and peptide sequences, gene therapy, genetic testing, cancer diagnostics, chemotherapeutic agents, antimicrobials, anti-inflammatory agents, vaccines, analgesics, hormone therapy, antiemetics, diuretics, antidepressants, proton pump inhibitors, antibodies, immunoassays, needleless injectors, polymer coatings, combination therapy, drug formulations, drug delivery systems, and medical devices.

 - Counseling and preparing opinions in matters related to patentability, infringement, validity, freedom-to-operate and patent term extension strategies, and claim strategies for listing patents on the FDA's "Orange Book."